 The Sinhalese faction

 But the Sinhalese faction had come to offer to deliver up the king if the Company would recognize the Disava independent sovereign.
-These negotiations made the governor think that the king was at his mercy, and on the advice, it is said, of van Anglebeck, and secretary to government, van Eck demanded that the king should lay down his crown at the feet of the Dutch and accept it as a vassal of the Company, paying a yearly tribute.
+These negotiations made the governor think that the king was at his mercy, and on the advice, it is said, of van Anglebeck, and secretary to the government, van Eck demanded that the king should lay down his crown at the feet of the Dutch and accept it as a vassal of the Company, paying a yearly tribute.
 Such a demand coming from a mercenary Company which had bent the knee to the king of Kandy times out of number greatly incensed the king, who rejected the proposal with scorn.

 The governor thereupon entered the city, seized the king’s palace and sacked the city. the army garrisoned the city, and detachments were sent in all directions to pursue the king.
 But these detachments were beaten back with loss, and the Dutch, unaccustomed to military operations, began to place themselves in an awkward position.